Private convertible tour through Lisbon

 Stop 5

 The Church of Santa Engrácia is a 17th-century monument in Lisbon, Portugal.
-In the 20th century, it was converted by Salazar into the National Pantheon, where important Portuguese figures are buried.
-It is located in the Alfama district, where the Flea Market (Feira da Ladra) is held every Tuesday and Saturday.
+In the 20th century, Salazar converted it into the National Pantheon, where important Portuguese figures are buried.
+It is located in the Alfama district, where the flea market (Feira da Ladra) takes place every Tuesday and Saturday.

 6